You’re Not Alone

 When deep vein valve failure occurs, blood moves in the reverse direction.
 Venous pressure in the deep system is generally greater than that of the superficial system.
 Valve failure causes the blood to leak backwards into the superficial veins resulting in multi-system failure causing pooling of blood and excessive pressure in the leg veins.

 Superficial vein reflux is the most common form of vein disease and source of most varicose and spider veins.
 Looking for a “vein specialist near me”?
-A United Vein and Vascular Centers today!
+A United Vein Centers today!

-At United Vein and Vascular Centers, We Aim to Educate
+At United Vein Centers, We Aim to Educate

 It’s in the genes